alicec123/python_webscraper/README.md

 ## Overview

-Scrapes stock data from Yahoo Finance for a user inputted ticker symbol, eg AAPL.
+Scrapes stock data from Yahoo Finance using a user-inputted ticker symbol, eg, AAPL.

 ## Prerequisites